ngocnguyenquang-agilityio/big-practice/practices/big-practice/README.md

   - Sort by price: Low to High
   - Sort by price: High to Low
 - User can filter products by categories
+- User can search products
 - User can add products to cart
 - User can remove products out of cart
 - User can update quantity of products in cart
+- User can checkout and fill shipping form

 ## Targets